web-stair/fily/README.md

 **Video:** Shows a video player for .mp4 files.
 **PDF:** Renders a preview of the PDF File.
 **Unsupported Files:** Displays icon for the file extension.

+## Installation
+Include jQuery in your project.
+Add the plugin's JavaScript and CSS files and the plugin will work immediately for any file input.

+The jQuery File Preview Plugin simplifies the file selection process by providing immediate feedback on chosen files, enhancing user experience and reducing errors during file uploads.